• Skip to primary navigation

 Overhead plate with cookies sitting on top of fall leaves.

-NOTE: As I am not a trained baker I want to call out a note about the final baked cookies.
-These are very soft.
-And they do crumble and fall apart very easily.
+NOTE: As I am not a trained baker, I want to make a note about the final baked cookies.
+These are very soft, and they crumble and fall apart very easily.

-There is probably something that can be tweaked in the recipe to make them a little sturdier.
-I just don't know what that is.
+The recipe probably needs to be tweaked to make them a little sturdier.
+I just don’t know what that is.
 The flavor is THE BEST! but the texture is not the best.

-If you know what to do to make it better, please do that!
-I love easy desserts but I'm definitely not an expert baker!
+If you know how to improve it, please do that!
+I love easy desserts but I’m definitely not an expert baker!

 Ingredients